llams/ESP-MD/README.md

 - I2C support,
 - 1 Wire sensors and bus support,
 - support of the SNMPv2 protocol,
-- web configuration, with basic authentication, no SSL support,
+- web configuration, with digest authentication, no SSL support,
 - OTA firmware update,
 - static or dynamic IP,
 - automatic OID address generation depending on the type of port and sensor.